Reduction or withdrawal of reception conditions

 • Have lodged a Subsequent Application;

-Lastly, material reception conditions may be reduced in accordance with article 61 in cases where minor applicants and the minor children of the applicants do not comply with the obligation to enrol and attend school (primary and secondary education of the public system of education), due to an unwillingness to integrate into the education system.[2]
+Lastly, material reception conditions are reduced, in accordance with provisions under article 61, in cases where minor applicants and the minor children of the applicants do not comply with the obligation to enrol and attend school (primary and secondary education of the public system of education), due to an unwillingness to integrate into the education system.
+In such cases, administrative sanctions foreseen for Greek citizens are also imposed on the adult members of the minor’s family.[2]

 As per article 61(6), material reception conditions cannot be withdrawn or reduced before the aforementioned decision is taken.
 The procedure to be followed is laid down in the General Regulation of Temporary Reception and Temporary Accommodation Facilities for third country nationals or stateless persons under the responsibility of the RIS (Γενικός Κανονισμός Λειτουργίας Δομών Προσωρινής Υποδοχής και Δομών Προσωρινής Φιλοξενίας πολιτών τρίτων χωρών ή ανιθαγενών, που λειτουργούν με μέριμνα της Υπηρεσίας Υποδοχής και Ταυτοποίησης) and the General Regulation for the Operation of Reception and Identification Centres and Mobile Reception and Identification Units (Γενικός Κανονισμός Λειτουργίας Κέντρων Υποδοχής και Ταυτοποίησης και Κινητών Μονάδων Υποδοχής και Ταυτοποίησης).
 In the first case, the procedure foresees: (a) a written warning and (b) a reasoned decision reducing or withdrawing material reception conditions, while in the second case a three-step procedure is foreseen, consisting of (a) an oral recommendation, (b) a written warning and (c) the interruption of accommodation as long as reception and identification procedures have been completed.[3]

-Lastly, a new regulation covering the newly established Closed-Controlled Facilities on the islands was issued in 2021.
-This regulation inter alia foresees the possibility to terminate accommodation and withdraw material reception if applicants are unjustifiably not identified during the regular census-verification of the resident population for two consecutive times,[4] albeit no separate procedure is foreseen.
+A 2021 general regulation covering the operation of the island CCACs inter alia foresees the possibility to terminate accommodation and withdraw material reception if applicants are unjustifiably not identified during the regular census-verification of the resident population for two consecutive times,[4] although no separate procedure is foreseen.
+The same provision is maintained under article 9 of a 2023 General Regulation for the Operation of the CCACs.[5]

-Between June and December 2020, reception conditions were withdrawn in the case of 4,957 people, 2,964 of whom were accommodated in camps, and 2.033 in the ESTIA accommodation scheme (2,033), following status recognition or after a second instance negative decision.
-Data on decisions reducing or withdrawing material reception conditions have since not been provided by the MoMA, even though GCR has requested it.
+Between June and December 2020, reception conditions were withdrawn in the case of 4,957 people, 2,964 of whom were accommodated in camps, and 2.033 in the former ESTIA accommodation scheme (2,033), following status recognition or after a second instance negative decision.
+Data on decisions reducing or withdrawing material reception conditions have since not been provided by the MoMA, even though GCR has requested it on a yearly basis.
+Instead, following the latest such request sent by GCR in January 2024, the MoMA replied by referring GCR to the Ministry’s website “and in particular at the link https://migration.gov.gr/statistika/ [where] the monthly newsletters are published, alongside relevant annexes, which include summary and detailed statistical data on the work of the First Reception Service, the Asylum Service and the Appeals Authority […][6].
+Yet, a closer look at the public sources referred to by the MoMA highlights that the specific data is not available.

 Applicants have the right to lodge an appeal (προσφυγή) against decisions that reduce or withdraw reception conditions before the Administrative Courts.
 In the case of appeal before the Courts, applicants also have a right to free legal aid and representation.[7]
 However, as explained further below, the remedy provided by this provision is not available in practice.